 - Round 2 COVID-19 Contractors (PDF) - Diverse Media Vendors Only

-This Request for Services asks vendors to propose a plan for media services to help MDH in getting culturally relevant, linguistically appropriate, accurate, and timely messages related to COVID-19 to communities of color, American Indian communities and LGBTQ communities in Minnesota.
-Media services may include formats such as online and social media, radio, television and print.
-Vendors are encouraged to use methods that are adaptable to quickly changing information and explore alternative methods of communication that are effective while people maintain social distancing.
+These Request for Services asked vendors to propose a plan for media services to help MDH in getting culturally relevant, linguistically appropriate, accurate, and timely messages related to COVID-19 to communities of color, American Indian communities, and LGBTQ communities in Minnesota.
+Media services include formats such as online and social media, radio, television and print.
+Vendors were encouraged to use methods that are adaptable to quickly changing information and explore alternative methods of communication that are effective while people maintain social distancing.

-This Request for Services asks community-based organizations and Tribes to propose a plan for culturally relevant, linguistically appropriate and timely community engagement activities to aid the state in increasing community understanding of and participation in COVID-19 testing, case investigation and contact tracing.
-Organizations and Tribes will be asked to learn about community questions and needs related to COVID-19 testing, case investigation and contact tracing; work with the State and its partners to address those community needs; and connect communities to testing, case investigation and contact tracing.
-The primary audience(s) for community engagement must include people of color, American Indians and/or LGBTQ Minnesotans.
+This Request for Services asked community-based organizations and Tribes to propose a plan for culturally relevant, linguistically appropriate and timely community engagement activities to aid the state in increasing community understanding of and participation in COVID-19 testing, case investigation, and contact tracing.
+Organizations and Tribes will be asked to learn about community questions and needs related to COVID-19 testing, case investigation, and contact tracing; work with the State and its partners to address those community needs; and connect communities to testing, case investigation, and contact tracing.
+The primary audience(s) for community engagement must include people of color, American Indians, and/or LGBTQ Minnesotans.

 Image credit goes to MDH contractor American Indian Community Housing Organization for their work with native artists to create posters that share health messages through an indigenous lens.
 Posters can be downloaded and printed from the American Indian Community Housing Organization website.